erichamion/js-email-address-validator/README.md

   - According to the validator at isemail.info, multiple comments can appear in succession.
 (I need to review the RFCs to see whether this is correct, but I've allowed this)
   - A comment is surrounded by parentheses.
   - Valid unescaped characters in a comment are whitespace and any printing character, except for backslash and parentheses (but see the next point).
   - A comment can contain nested comments, each surrounded by parentheses.
-The parentheses must properly nest and match (although the validator doesn't currently test for this).
+The parentheses must properly nest and match. **Note:** If the option `useRegexOnly` is true, this cannot be properly validated.
+In this case, valid comments will be accepted correctly, but some invalid comments will also be accepted.
   - Backslash escapes are allowed inside a comment, and this can be used to insert a parenthesis or backslash.
 - Local Part:
   - The local part can be up to 64 characters long.